 Our results from this study with Spoke represent a minimum extra potential of extending CRM strategies to Facebook.
 For the sake of the test, we didn’t target users who had opened the email campaign.
 In reality, targeting users who also opened the email campaign will most likely have a positive impact on their propensity to purchase.

 The mailing list presents companies with further untapped potential.
 Custom audiences can be used to create ‘lookalike audiences’ on Facebook.
 Facebook’s algorithms use thousands of data points to find customers similar to your customers, making this feature by far the most powerful prospective targeting option.
 Customer segments of the highest lifetime value can fuel powerful customer acquisition strategies, again driving the growth of the mailing list.

 With Driftrock’s audience syncing, custom audiences become dynamic audiences.
 Dynamic audiences facilitate customer lifecycle marketing and the acquisition of quality customers, allowing you to scale your customer base and find new valuable customers.
 The more that you do this, the more data you have to fuel your strategy and so on and so forth…it really is a virtuous circle!

-To find out more on how Driftrock can help you make the most of your customer data, get in touch with us here
+To find out more on how Driftrock can help you make the most of your customer data, Get in touch with us or Get Started Free!